Chelsea

 Education

-- PhD, CUNY Graduate Center/John Jay College (Criminal Justice)
+PhD, CUNY Graduate Center (Criminal Justice)

-- MPhil, CUNY Graduate Center (Criminal Justice)
+MPhil, CUNY Graduate Center (Criminal Justice)

-- MA, John Jay College (Criminal Justice)
+MA, John Jay College (Criminal Justice)

-- BA, Cum Laude, Ramapo College of New Jersey (Law & Society)
+BA, cum laude, Ramapo College of New Jersey (Law & Society)

-- AS, Morris County College (Criminal Justice)
+AS, Morris County College (Criminal Justice)

 Bio